How to Lose Weight after Bariatric Surgery and Keep It Off

 If you still struggle with weight gain, external sources of support can have a huge impact.
 Seeking the help of a nutritional counselor who can help monitor and modify your diet can improve your focus.
 Joining a weight loss surgery support group can help enormously, as well.
 Even if they cannot offer advice, speaking to people who are going through (or have overcome) the same experience can be a relief.

 While your doctors will recommend non-surgical treatments whenever possible, sometimes these solutions are not enough.
-In this case, Dr. Garcia offers revision bariatric surgery to refine your results.
+In this case, our surgeons offer revision bariatric surgery to refine your results.
 Although your doctor may recommend performing the same procedure over again, some patients undergo a different surgery.
 For example, if you received a LAP-BAND® during your first procedure, a gastric bypass surgery may offer longer-lasting results the second time around.

 Ensuring Your Long-term Success After Bariatric Surgery